Inspection Record Card

 - Inspections requested prior to 11:59 pm on that business day are performed the following business day.
 Be sure to anticipate the need for inspections to prevent delays.

 - Starting Monday, September 12th, 2016: Inspection time requests will be taken only by email.
-Please email time requests to firstname.lastname@example.org by 8:00a.m., with the PROPERTY ADDRESS LISTED IN THE SUBJECT LINE OF THE EMAIL.
+Please email time requests to firstname.lastname@example.org by 8:00a.m., the day of the inspection, with the PROPERTY ADDRESS LISTED IN THE SUBJECT LINE OF THE EMAIL.
 Inspection time windows will not be provided if sent after 8:00a.m.

-- AM/PM requests will no longer be taken.
+- Inspection 2-hour windows are a courtesy, and not guaranteed.
+AM/PM requests will no longer be taken.

 - If a requested inspection cannot be performed due to inclement weather, the contractor and/or property owner are responsible for canceling the requested inspection no later than 8 a.m. on the day of inspection.
 If an inspector arrives to perform a requested inspection that cannot be conducted and has not been canceled, a re-inspection fee of $60 will be assessed and will be required to be paid prior to the next inspection.